nebulab/playbook/source/how-we-work/where-when-and-how.html.md

 with the same client) and 10% of that time, [Investment Time](personal-growth/investment-time), dedicated exclusively to learning, other projects or open source contributions.

-We work an 8-hour day, though these are reasonably flexible.
-In any case, legally, you cannot exceed 13 hours a day or 48 hours a week.
-The hours adopted by most of us is between 9:30 AM and 6:30 PM, considering about an hour for lunch.
-Work organization must, in any case, be a team effort: those who choose to work at different hours must be careful not to prevent others from performing their work.
+We work an 8-hour day, with a fully-flexible schedule.
+The hours adopted by most people in Nebulab is between 9:30 AM and 6:30 PM, considering about an hour for lunch, but you'll see a lot of people coming in and out of the (virtual) office (on Slack) at all times, depending on how they chose to work during that particular day of the week.

+Organizing the scheudle must, in any case, be a team effort: those who choose a very unusual schedule must be careful to inform everyone they are working with so to not prevent others from performing their work.

+Work happens from anywhere you want, as long as it's the right place for doing proper work.
-In terms of place, the flexibility is even higher.
-Nebulab currently has two operative offices, one in Pescara and one in Latina, but you are free to work from anywhere you want (including your home).
+Nebulab currently has two operative offices in Italy, one in Pescara and one in Latina.
+If you are close by and want to visit, ask your mentor first to make sure there is someone at the office when you visit.

 This flexibility in terms of time and place is possible thanks to the discipline of our team and continuous and attentive use of ad hoc tools.

 ## Remote work

-As mentioned above, it is possible at any time (with advance notice) to choose to work remotely for a determined period of time or indefinitely.
+We are remote-first by default.
 At Nebulab, we strongly believe in the remote-first philosophy, as it not only improves the productivity of individuals who are in an environment most congenial to them, but especially instills the habit of continuous communication and transparency.
-After all, we work remotely for all our clients!

 That said, remote work comes with serious challenges that must be handled in advance, to prevent them from negatively affecting your productivity and that of the entire team.
 In this section, we